Skip to main content

 For example, you may work with a hematologist — a physician who treats blood disorders — to analyze red and white blood cells to determine if they’re normal or indicate a disease.
 Not only is this position vital for monitoring the progressive nature of many diseases, but it helps physicians develop effective therapy treatments.
 Medicine is a collaborative environment, and medical laboratory scientists are essential to many aspects of microbiology, immunology, chemistry, toxicology, and more.

-“This is for the person who really likes to work with their hands, ask questions and problem-solve,” says Maribeth Flaws, PhD, chairperson of the Department of Medical Laboratory Science at RUSH University.
+“This is for the person who really likes to work with their hands, ask questions and problem-solve,” says Maribeth Flaws, PhD, chairperson of the Department of Medical Laboratory Science at Rush University.

 Why obtain a master’s degree in medical laboratory science